Thyroid gland removal

 During the weeks before your surgery:

 - You may need to have tests that show exactly where the abnormal thyroid growth is located.
-This will help the surgeon find the growth during surgery.
+This will help your surgeon find the growth during surgery.
 You may have a CT scan, ultrasound, or other imaging tests.

 - You may also need thyroid medicine or iodine treatments 1 to 2 weeks before your surgery.